Seedlings

 Division of Indian Work

-• The Division of Indian Work (DIW) has been a key contributor to the Native community for 70 years.
-Our mission is to support and strengthen urban American Indian people through culturally-based education, traditional healing approaches, and leadership development.
-Our vision is American Indian communities that build upon inherent strengths and create safe, healthy, and nurturing environments in which everyone thrives.
+• The Division of Indian Work (DIW) has been a key contributor to the Native community for over 70 years.
+Our mission is to support and strengthen urban American Indian people through culturally based education, traditional healing approaches, and leadership development.
+We achieve this by focusing on community and delivering programs and services directly or in partnership with other organizations.
+We envision American Indian communities that build upon inherent strengths and create safe, healthy, and nurturing environments where everyone thrives.

 DECEMBER